Last update: March, 21st, 2024

 7. Failing to create a sense of belonging for all talents

 The past 2 years have been hard on everyone and many professionals are still struggling with mental health.
 Not everyone feels ready or can come back to the office and leaders should be aware of that and not ignore those talents.
 Leaders and organisations need to do everything possible to reinforce the sense of belonging for all employees.
-You will also want to keep into consideration that introverted professionals will need more time to feel comfortable returning to the office than extroverted ones.
+You will also want to keep in consideration that introverted professionals will need more time to feel comfortable returning to the office than extroverted ones.

 8. Not seeing the signs of demotivated talents and facing high levels of turnover